hargoniX/bachelor/thesis/thesis.typ

 implement and potentially verify a virtio adapter that lets verix communicate with other L4 tasks to provide (semi)-verified high-performance networking.

-Lastly, as already mentioned above, improving the performance of Kani or @CBMC on the problem instances generated by our harnesses might end up enabling to properly verify the driver at its full queue size in the future.
+Lastly, as already mentioned above, improving the queue size for which our proof can be conducted by improving @CBMC, Kani or our harnesses.